ericoporto/ags-manual-wiki/Label.md

     int Label.TextColor;

-Gets/sets the text colour used to display the label's text.
+Gets/sets the text color used to display the label's text.

 Example: